JennyLi623/musicEmoAnalysis/README.md

 This project was created for a research study.
-For anyone who hope to use some of the cod, please cite the project with
+For anyone who hope to use some of the code, please cite the project with
 #### Luntian Mou, Jueying Li, Juehui Li, Feng Gao, Ramesh Jain, Baocai Yin.
 MemoMusic: A Personalized Music Recommendation Framework Based on Emotion and Memory.
 IEEE 4th International Conference on Multimedia Information Processing and Retrieval (MIPR), Sept.
 2021, DOI: 10.1109/MIPR51284.2021.00064

 ## Documentation: